 As a composer, I am also interested in understanding both my own and others’ compositional processes, as well as exploring new and interesting ways to make music with computers.
 The Euterpea package for Haskell is ideal for these applications, since it supports note-level and also sound-level manipulation.
 The image on the right is a score-view of a few measures of MIDI output produced by some of my very early Euterpea-based software.

-My current research project is a system called Kulitta.
+Another one of my ongoing projects is a system called Kulitta.
 It is a modular algorithmic composition framework that can both generate novel music as an artificial intelligence agent as well as learn musical features from musical corpora – a task that mirrors learning by listening.
 Kulitta’s features include a new class of musical, parameterized grammars that incorporate some features of programming languages and an iterative approach to composition using topological chord spaces, which are a type of geometric representation for certain music theoretic concepts.
 Kulitta is implemented in Haskell and uses the Euterpea library.

 Algorithmic Composition and Performance